The Science of Better Habits

 The Gut-Brain Axis: Why Your Second Brain Controls Your Habits

-90% of serotonin is made in your gut, not your brain.
+Your gut and brain are in constant communication through the vagus nerve, microbiome, and stress response.
 Learn how the gut-brain axis shapes your mood, cravings, and ability to build lasting habits — and what to do about it.

 February 17, 2026 · 8 min read Read Article